SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 ./a.out
 ```

-The format of the output file 'test_obs_3d_xyp.dat' is same with LETKF observation files, including information such as location, type, error standard deviation of each observation.
+The format of the output file 'test_obs_3d_xyp.dat' is the same as the LETKF observation files, including information such as location, type, error standard deviation of each observation.
 The data part is filled with dummy values.
 See also [Observation file format](Observation-file-format).

 Edit `config.obsmake`.
 The observation files will be created every `$FCSTOUT` seconds from `$STIME` to `$ETIME`.
-The observation of U, V, T is created from the data in `$OUTPUT/nature/hist/` with additive noise which has a standard deviation specified by namelist parmaeters such as `OBSERR_U` of PARAM_OBS_ERR.
+Observation of U, V, T are created from the data in `$OUTPUT/nature/hist/` with additive noise which have a standard deviation specified by namelist parameters such as `OBSERR_U` of PARAM_OBS_ERR.
 ```
 #===============================================================================
 #